gibbsly/iiid/README.md

 ## Use

 ### The basics
-This system will automatically convert item entities as well as items in player's inventories from a formatted item into an item specified by an id in a function.
+This system will automatically convert item entities, as well as items in containers and player inventories, from a formatted item into an item specified by an id in a function.
 You can also give items with one of the [utility functions](https://github.com/gibbsly/iiid#utility-functions) that are provided in this pack.

 ### Ids
 An id has to be a positive integer, to create an item with a specific id you create a [function](https://github.com/gibbsly/iiid/blob/main/data/iiid/functions/example.mcfunction) similar to this one, then add that function to the [`#iiid:generate_item`](https://github.com/gibbsly/iiid/blob/main/data/iiid/tags/functions/generate_item.json) function tag.
 You can add your function to the tag that is provided in this pack, or you can create an `iiid` namespace in your own datapack, with the tag, that calls your function directly.
 This is generally a better practice due to it avoiding cross-datapack function calls.